We-re-Toast/Bread_Van_CLI_App/readme.md

 ## 🏠 Resident Commands | Group: flask resident
-Residents can create accounts, request stops, and view their inbox.
+Residents can request stops and view their inbox.
 ### Create Resident
 ```bash
 flask resident create <username> <password>
 ```
 Prompts for area, street, and house number.
+A logged-in account is not required to create a resident.

 ### Request Stop
 ```bash